 - For everything on non client controlled

 #Example 1: Using network time to synchronize environments

 Many games have environmental objects which move in a fixed pattern.
 By using network time these objects can be moved without having to synchronize their positions with a

-For instance the following code could be used to create a moving elevator platform for a client authoritative game:
+For instance the following code can be used to create a moving elevator platform for a client authoritative game:

-Most of the time aligning an effect precisely to time is not needed.
+Most of the time aligning an effect precisely to time isn't needed.
 But in some cases for important effects or gameplay events it can help to improve consistency especially for clients with bad network connections.

 Some components such as